The first store of its kind in McDowell County, High Country Hemp provides CBD products geared toward health and wellness.

 “When the owner was looking for a new location, he was just driving around and asking himself, ‘Where would people want to see something like this?’” said Slade.
 “He started going into little towns.
 And he came through here and saw the location was accessible to people in need of alternatives to medication and products that will help them feel better.
 He said this is where we have to be.”

 Selling these products is perfectly legal in North Carolina thanks to the Farm Bill signed in 2014, and recent legislation that has relaxed the rules on growing and processing hemp products.
 Most of the products in the Marion store come from Oregon and New York, and a distribution site in Florida.
-Several stores around McDowell do sell CBD products such as gas stations, health stores and even West Court Food Center, but High Country Nutrition is solely focused on CBD.
+Several stores around McDowell do sell CBD products such as gas stations, health stores and even West Court Food Center, but High Country Hemp is solely focused on CBD.

 “We just want people to be safe,” said Slade.
 “We have had people from all walks of life embracing it, but nervous about because they grew up during reefer-madness era.
 We want people to feel good, and not have to rely on something that could potentially damage your other organs.”